tatou-tatou/Themes/Stendhal/Panel/README.md

 ##Start Menu
 The start menu was made with `mygtkmenu` configured to spawn at specific coordinates (and not just where the pointer is located).

-If Baskerville decides to re-implement the "click on root window" event in sxhkd, mygtkmenu could also be used exactly as the OpenBox or Awesome right-click menu, which would be very nice.
+If Baskerville decides to re-implement the "click on root window" event in sxhkd, then `mygtkmenu` could also be used exactly as the OpenBox or Awesome right-click menu, which would be very nice.
 It seems he removed it because it conflicted with "focus follows pointer".
 I guess it would be the same with other keybind daemons.

 Maybe it's possible to do it another way, like putting a transparent window underneath all the others, and code it so that clicking on it launch mygtkmenu.
 I don't really know.